 How to Defrost Frozen Pesto

-Recipes Using Pesto (switch up the flavor a little and try this Pistachio Cilantro Pesto instead of basil!):
+Recipes Using Pesto (switch up the flavor a little and use this Cilantro Pesto Recipe instead of basil pesto!):

 - Low Carb Baked Chicken Stuffed with Pesto and Cheese from Kalyn’s Kitchen